 - low-grade fever

 After about 1 to 2 weeks, the dry, irritating cough evolves into coughing spells.
-During a coughing spell, which can last for more than a minute, the child may turn red or purple.
-At the end of a spell, the child may make a characteristic whooping sound when breathing in or may vomit.
+During a coughing spell, which can last for more than a minute, a child may turn red or purple.
+At the end of a spell, the child may make the characteristic whooping sound when breathing in or may vomit.
 Between spells, the child usually feels well.

-Although many infants and younger children who become infected with B. pertussis will develop the characteristic coughing episodes and accompanying whoop, not all will.
-And sometimes infants don't cough or whoop as older kids do.
-Infants may look as if they're gasping for air with a reddened face and may actually stop breathing (called apnea) for a few seconds during particularly bad spells.
+While many infants and younger kids with whooping cough develop the coughing fits and accompanying whoop, not all do.
+And sometimes babies don't cough or whoop as older kids do.
+Infants may look as if they're gasping for air with a reddened face and may actually stop breathing (this is called apnea) for a few seconds during very bad spells.

-Adults and teens with whooping cough may have milder or atypical symptoms, such as a prolonged cough (rather than coughing spells) or coughing without the whoop.
+Adults and teens may have milder or different symptoms, such as a prolonged cough (rather than coughing spells) or coughing without the whoop.

 Pertussis is highly contagious.
 The bacteria spread from person to person through tiny drops of fluid from an infected person's nose or mouth.
 These may become airborne when the person sneezes, coughs, or laughs.
 Others then can become infected by inhaling the drops or getting the drops on their hands and then touching their mouths or noses.